Introduction to issues

 Because issues are more complex than to do items, you can assign them to different users.
 Or the user, who works on the issue, might assign it to his colleague for review.

 You can also set a deadline for the issue.
 This is super handy if you need something done fast or if you want to communicate that something is not so important and only needs to be completed to a very late date.

-You can also add a “status” to each issue.
+You can also add a status to each issue.
 Have a look at how kanban boards work below, to learn more about this feature.

 To create an issue, simply press “t” on your keyboard or move your mouse or finger over the green button from within a project.
-From there chose the second entry with a document icon and a clock to add a task.
+From there chose the second entry with a document icon and a clock to add a issues.